-We have focused and streamlined our research and development efforts in recent years.
+We have focused and streamlined our research and development efforts in recent years, reducing total research and development costs by \$0.9 million between fiscal 2022 and fiscal 2023.
 We believe that our success will depend on our ability to develop and rapidly introduce new integrated solutions and enhancements to our existing products that meet changing customer requirements in our current and future customer base as well as new markets.
-We have made substantial investments in developing and bringing to market our next generation software products which utilize microservices-based software architectures and advanced orchestration.
-Our current research and development activities are focused on developing cloud-based multiscreen television platforms, content management solutions, additional user experience applications, advertising solutions and integrating the solutions we currently offer.
+We have made substantial investments in developing and bringing to market our next generation software products, which utilize microservices-based software architectures and advanced orchestration.
+Our current research and development activities are focused on developing cloud-based streaming and ad insertion platforms, content management solutions, additional user experience applications, advertising solutions and integrating the solutions we currently offer.
 The majority of our research and development efforts are performed by our engineering and development team in Warsaw, Poland.